What is Transportation Shift?

 The GRP’s approach to this project starts with the understanding that local people know their communities best, so a local community partner should design the project experience.

-What kinds of support will the Green Resilience Project provide?
+What kinds of support does the Green Resilience Project provide?

-The GRP is offering project partners $3,000 in funding to offset the cost of hosting a conversation (this can include staff time, participant stipends, rentals, etc).
+The GRP is offers project partners $3,000 in funding to offset the cost of hosting a conversation (this can include staff time, participant stipends, rentals, etc).
 Additional funds are available to cover specific logistical expenses.
-We have resources available to support up to 12 partners across Canada.
-We have materials available to help you host the session, including a customizable script, but the use of our materials is optional.
-If you or your organisation choose to participate in this project, our staff will work with you to help ensure you have the resources you need to design your conversation in the way that best suits your community’s needs.
+Our resources support up to 12 partners across Canada.
+We have materials available to help host the session, including a customizable script, but the use of our materials is optional.
+Our staff work with you to help ensure you have the resources you need to design your conversation in the way that best suits your community’s needs.

 What does Energy Mix Productions / Green Resilience get out of this?

 We initiated this project because the initial phase of the Green Resilience Project shone a light on the shortfalls and inequitable realities of transportation, and the wide-ranging impacts that result for community members.
 And because we know that the people most likely to be harmed by climate change are often the least able to participate in climate solutions due to systemic barriers.
 With the transition to electric vehicles upon us and widely supported by government and industry, community members must have the opportunity to discuss their unique needs and how to ensure a path forward that is fair and equitable to all.

 We have prepared a few questions to discuss with your community and we ask that you share what was heard with us (while keeping participants’ identities anonymous).
 We will compile what was heard in conversations across the country and share the results with community leaders, industry stakeholders, government, and policy-makers.
 Ideally, the discussion generated by your conversation will be useful and informative within your community and beyond.
 Our goal is to help move the dial on community-led climate solutions and policies that prioritize social justice.